Supervised Reward Inference: Meta-World Experimental Details

-\textsc{Hard} details: the hand starts in a random position, then over 250 timesteps draws a 0.1-radius circle around the location of the goal mirrored through the x-y-z origin $o$ = (0, 0.55, 0.175).
-Note that the hand cannot always reach the far point of this circle, so the mirrored goal cannot be determined through averaging alone.
+\textsc{Hard} details: the end-effector starts in a random position, then over 250 timesteps draws a 0.1-radius circle around the location of the goal mirrored through the x-y-z origin $o$ = (0, 0.55, 0.175).
+Note that the end-effector cannot always reach the far point of this circle, so the mirrored goal cannot be determined through averaging alone.